ignitikus/what-i-learned-in-week-9/README.md

 ## [Responsive - Holy Moley ](https://github.com/ignitikus/holy-moley)
 Intro into responsive design.
-Use @media with parameters (i.e. min-width/max-width to change css at different window sizes.)
+Use @media with parameters (i.e. min-width/max-width to change css at different window sizes).

+Also, instead if fixed units (px,cm) use relative units (%, vh, vw) for containers.

 ## CodeWars